eCommerce: Shopping Events

 Consistent with statements suggesting stagnant results for the 2022 Singles’ Day event, a clear majority of consumers in the Bain/Toluna survey (76%) stated they did not intend to increase their spending in 2022.
 And the same goes for 2023, where one percentage point more (77%) declined spending more than last year.

 On the same note, forecasts for this year’s Singles’ Day did not expect sales to increase as much as during the pandemic.
-Rather, in China’s case, consumers said they were planning to stock up on everyday necessities such as household goods, cleaning supplies, and durable food.
+Rather, in China’s case, consumers said they were planning to stock up on everyday necessities such as household goods, cleaning supplies, and durable foods.

 Coinciding with the month in which other shopping days take place, namely Black Friday and Cyber Monday at the end of November, let’s see how Singles’ Day compares to these retail holidays.